-Small village in the Isère region of about 700 inhabitants, Annoisin-Chatelans takes place at a hundred kilometers from Grenoble, on the foothills and the plateau of Isle Crémieu.
-It is located about forty kilometers from Lyon, not far from Leyrieu or Courtenay.
+Small village of Isère about 700 inhabitants, Annoisin-Chatelans takes place a hundred kilometers from Grenoble, in the foothills and the plateau Isle Cremieu.
+It is located forty kilometers from Lyon, near Leyrieu or Courtenay.

-The territory of Annoisin-Chatelans was occupied from the beginning of the first millennium, as evidenced by traces found on the site of Larina, an oppidum and a Merovingian camp.
-Today, the village remains known for its production of goat cheese, as well as for its charming historical heritage to discover the time of a stay in the region.
+The territory of Annoisin-Chatelans was busy early in the first millennium, as evidenced by the traces found at the site of Larina, an oppidum then a Merovingian camp.
+Today, the village is still known for its production of goat cheese, as well as for its charming historical heritage to discover during a stay in the region.

-This charming little village has kept all its charm over the centuries, continuing to reveal a typical architecture and traditional based on golden stone.
+This picturesque village has retained its charm over the centuries, continuing to reveal a typical and traditional architecture based include golden stone.